ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`.

-To carry out this step, for each PrepareStep in AggregateContinueReq.prepare_steps received from the leader, the helper performs the following check to determine if the report share should continue being
+To carry out this step, for each `PrepareStep` in `AggregationJob.prepare_steps` received from the leader, the helper performs the following check to determine if it should continue preparing the report share:
-prepared:

 * If failed, then mark the report as failed and reply with a failed PrepareStep to the leader.